 Note: This application is configured for the Principal Investigator (PI) on the project to register and submit the form.
-If someone other than the PI will be completing the online application (e.g., an administrative assistant), the PI should register and then provide their username and password to the person assisting them with the application.
+If someone other than the PI will be completing the online application (e.g., an administrative assistant), the PI should register as described in Step 1 below, then provide their username and password to the person assisting them with the application.

 If you (the PI) have never accessed the Spencer Foundation online portal, you must register and create a profile by going to https://spencer.smartsimple.us and clicking the "Register Here" button.
 Follow the guidelines on the registration page to create your profile.

-If you already have an account, log on to update your profile and access the Intent to Apply form.
+If you already have an account, log on to update your profile and access the application.